enkidevs/curriculum/JavaScript/Ecmascript 2015/es5-or-es6.md

 Destructing allows users to extract data from objects or arrays intro distinct variables.
-ES6 was the first version to have it implemented.
+ES6 was the first version to have it standardized.
 %

 const
 %exp
-If a variable is defined as const it will always hold the same value as it has been initially assigned.
-It has been introduced since version 6.
+If a variable is defined as const it will always hold the same value as it has been initially assigned. `const` was first standardized in ES6.
 %

 let
 %exp
-`let` defines a block scope variable.
+`let` defines a block scoped variable.
 ES6 is the first version of Ecmascript to have it implemented.
 %

 function f(x, y=12)
 %exp
-A feature that has been introduced since
+A feature that exists since
-ES6 is assigning a default value to a parameter.
+ES6.
+It is assigning a default value to a parameter.
 %